 The legislation includes an element of flexibility in that although it requires certain information to be presented, companies may themselves decide the form in which this is done.
 The legislation does not therefore specify the particular information or figures that companies should provide on different subjects, nor does it point to any particular reporting format that should be followed.
 The aim is that the legislation should work as well as possible in different sectors, as the CSR challenges can be very different from one sector to the next.

 Companies may provide a statement as part of their report on operations.
-Alternatively, their CSR reporting may be presented as a stand-alone statement or as a separate report based on the Global Reporting Initiative.
+Alternatively, their CSR reporting may be presented as a stand-alone statement or as a separate report based on an international reporting framework.
 If a separate report is produced, this should meet the information requirements set out in the legislation and the company should publish it either in conjunction with the report on operations or, alternatively, on the company’s website within six months of the date on which the financial statements are published.
 If the company publishes a separate report, there should be reference to this in the report on operations.

 The company may decide not to report information concerning negotiations, or concerning events or matters that transpire as negotiations proceed, if the company has good grounds to believe that publication of the information would seriously damage its commercial position.
 In such cases, it is nevertheless required that the omission of information does not prevent an accurate and fair understanding of the impact of the company’s operations, results or financial standing.

 In accordance with the legislation on reporting, the corporate governance statements of listed companies employing more than 250 people must also include information on the company’s diversity policy and the implementation and results of that policy.

 Companies therefore now have a reporting obligation, but also a fairly free hand in how they meet this obligation.
 If this regulatory measure does not produce the intended results or does not succeed for some other reason, the European Commission may propose changes to it in the report which, under the terms of the directive, it is required to present at the end of 2018.